-- 3 The Wizard Options window is then displayed.
-In the Wizard Options window, select the Modify service group option.
-Then, select the File Share service group below this option and click Next. - In the Service Group Configuration window, review and make the following updates if required: - To add nodes from the secondary zone to the application service group. select them in Available Cluster Systems and use the right arrow button to move them to Systems in Priority Order. - To change the priority of a system, select the system in the Systems in Priority Order list and click the up and down arrow buttons.
+- 1 Launch the File Share Configuration Wizard from the Apps menu on the Start screen. - 2 Verify that the prerequisites listed on the first panel are met, and then click Next. - 3 On the Wizard Options panel, select the Modify service group option.
+Then, select the File Share service group below this option and click Next.

+- 4 On the Service Group Configuration panel, review and make the following updates if required: - To add nodes from the secondary zone to the application service group, select them in Available Cluster Systems and use the right arrow button to move them to Systems in Priority Order. - To change the priority of a system, select the system in the Systems in Priority Order list and click the up and down arrow buttons.
 Arrange the systems in priority order in as failover targets for the group.
 The server that needs to come online first must be at the top of the list followed by the next one that will be brought online.
 This set of nodes selected for the application service group must be the same as the nodes selected for the RVG service group.
 Ensure that the nodes are also in the same priority order. - To enable the service group to automatically come online on one of the systems, select the Include selected systems in the service group's AutoStartList attribute checkbox.
+For information about the AutoStartList attribute, see the Cluster Server - Click Next.

+Administrator's Guide.

-For information about the AutoStartList attribute, see the Cluster Server Administrator's Guide. - Click Next. - In the FileShare Configuration window, enter a virtual computer name and select the directories to be shared.
-Click Next. - In the Share Permissions window, select the fileshare users and assign them permissions.
-Click Next. - In the Network Configuration window, configure your Virtual IP address and Subnet Mask.
+- 5 On the FileShare Configuration panel, enter a virtual computer name and select the directories to be shared.
+Click Next. - 6 On the Share Permissions panel, select the fileshare users and assign them permissions.
+Click Next. - 7 On the Network Configuration panel, configure your Virtual IP address and Subnet Mask.
 Specify the adapter to be used on each system, by entering the system name and adapter display name.
-Click Next. - 8 In the Service Group Summary window, review the service group configuration. - Press F2 to edit the resource names. - To enable all the VMDg resources in the service group for fast failover, select the Enable FastFailOver attribute for all the VMDg resources in the service group checkbox. - For information about the FastFailOver attribute, see the Cluster Server Administrator's Guide. - Click Next.
+Click Next. - 8 On the Service Group Summary panel, review the service group configuration. - Press F2 to edit the resource names. - To enable all the VMDg resources in the service group for fast failover, select the Enable FastFailOver attribute for all the VMDg resources in the service group checkbox. - For information about the FastFailOver attribute, see the Cluster Server Administrator's Guide. - Click Next.

-A message appears if the configuration is currently in the Read Only mode.
+- 9 A message appears if the configuration is currently in the Read Only mode.
 Click Yes to make the configuration read and write enabled.
-The wizard validates the configuration and modifies it.

-10 Click Finish.
+The wizard validates the configuration and modifies it. - 10 Click Finish.